 Reward and praise good habits

 Whenever your dog walks calmly, reward him.
-This will give him the idea that he needs to walk that way to get to his destination.
+This will give him the idea that he must walk that way to reach his destination.
 You can also take it a step further by rewarding him whenever you arrive at your destination.